Application process for undergraduate courses

 - Visit the UCAS website for more information and to apply to The University of Manchester

-Each year you can apply via UCAS from 1 September, for entry in the September of the following year.
-For example, if you wanted to begin studying in September 2015, you could apply from 1 September 2014.
+Each year you can apply via UCAS from early September, for entry in the September of the following year.
+For example, if you wanted to begin studying in September 2020, you could apply from 4 September 2019.

 The final deadline for international students' applications is 30 June, however it’s important to apply as soon as possible because some courses fill up quickly.
 There is a UK/EU deadline on 15 January, so it can be beneficial to apply by this date.